 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to obtain adequate financing or to commence profitable operations in the future.
 The Company feels that it has sufficient working capital to finance general and administration and other operating expenses for 12 months assuming similar activity levels to the previous year.
 However, increases in activity levels, new property acquisitions and any level of exploration on its mineral properties will require additional financing.
 There can be no assurance that the Company will be successful in obtaining financing.
-Refer to Note 1 "Nature of operations and continuance of operations" to the Audited Consolidated Financial Statements for the year ended September 30, 2023, that accompany this document.
+Refer to Note 1 "Nature of operations and continuance of operations" to the Unaudited Condensed Interim Consolidated Financial Statements at December 31, 2023, that accompany this document.